vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 make release
 ```

-This will generate the published artifact directories under `./artifacts/published/` (default location) with OS-ARCH specific
+This will generate the published artifact directories under `./artifacts/published/` (default location) with an OS-ARCH specific
 directory structure generated.

 ------------------------------